 DISCUSSION

 The present study is the first large national cohort to investigate the long-term effects of treating HCV infection in patients with CKD stages 1-5 of any etiology on hard endpoints after taking propensity score matching and competing risk analysis into consideration.
-Our most encouraging finding is a significant 66% decrease and a 28% increase in the ESRD risk in treated and untreated HCV-infected CKD patients, respectively, compared with uninfected CKD patients, during a total mean follow-up of 6 years.
-Of note, a greater risk reduction of ESRD and death occurred in those receiving ≧ 4 mo of IBT, and these risks were not attenuated when IBT was incomplete and its duration was shorter than 4 mo.
+Our most encouraging finding is a significant 66% decrease and a 28% increase in the ESRD risk in treated and untreated HCV-infected CKD patients, respectively, compared with uninfected CKD patients, during a total mean follow-up of six years.
+Of note, a greater risk reduction of ESRD and death occurred in those receiving ≥ 4 mo of IBT, and these risks were not attenuated when IBT was incomplete, and its duration was shorter than 4 mo.
 In addition to improved renal survival, the treated cohort had a significant 29% decrease in mortality compared with the untreated cohort.

 Our results have three clinical implications.
-First, our results support the practice of routine HCV testing in all CKD patients regardless of the severity of the kidney disease, for early detection and treatment[3,38] to ameliorate CKD progression and mortality.
+First, our results support the practice of routine HCV testing in all CKD patients for early detection and treatment[3,38] to ameliorate CKD progression and mortality regardless of the severity of the kidney disease.
 Second, our results fill the knowledge gap in the long-term impact of HCV therapy in CKD patients and serve as a reference to accelerate the study of long-term outcomes and safety of DAAs in CKD patients, given the better tolerance and efficacy of DAAs in CKD patients.
 Third, the renal benefits from eliminating HCV after adequate IBT suggest the pathogenic role of HCV in renal injuries.